FAR-Lab/Interactive-Lab-Hub/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**

-Setting: The interaction can take place anywhere.
+Setting: The device is stationary and can be put in any place/room the user visits.

-Players: The interaciton involves a primary user and at least 1 or more other people.
+Players: The interaciton involves 2 people or more.

-Activity: At least 1 or more people are in a fixed radius around the primary user.
+Activity: The decive passivley connects people through light.
+When 2 people are near their device, both will light up letting each person know the other is also next to it.
+This can be extended to multiple people where a user can choose a specifc colour for a specific person.

-Goals: The goal of the primary user is too ensure he is never in too close proximity to a certain number of people.
+Goals: The goal of a player is passive.
+It is to feel connected to family/friends/colleagues.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**